Modern Slavery & Human Trafficking statement for Nobia AB

-Nobia is a leading European kitchen provider and its operations span the entire value chain, from development and manufacturing to distribution and sales.
-Kitchen solutions are sold under some twenty brands as well as under private labels.
-Nobia has production facilities in six European countries, where the kitchens are manufactured and assembled.
+Nobia is a leading European kitchen provider and its operations span from development and manufacturing to distribution and sales.
+Kitchen solutions are sold under some fifteen brands as well as under private labels.
+Nobia has production facilities in several European countries, where the kitchens are manufactured and assembled.
 Sales to private individuals are conducted through own stores and a network of franchise stores and retailers.
 Nobia’s products are also sold to professional players such as construction companies and property developers.
 Our supply chain is global.

 Nobia is organised so that the first stages of the value chain; product development, sourcing, production and logistics have Group-wide management functions.
 The group wide structure enable capitalization on scale and the possibility to a harmonized and structured approach to risk assessment and due diligence.

 Nobia operates in seven countries: UK, Denmark, Sweden, Norway, Finland, Netherlands and Austria.
 We are organised into three regions: Nordic, UK (including Nobia UK Holdings Limited, Magnet Limited, Rixonway Kitchens Limited, Gower Furniture Limited and Commodore Kitchens Limited) and Central Europe, of which the first two regions are the largest.
 Our production facilities are in the Nordics, UK and in Central Europe.
 In total Nobia has around 6,000 employees, of which about half work in administration and sales and half in production and logistics.
 Nobia’s employees are primarily permanent.
 Only approximately two per cent of our employees are temporary; they are located in Sweden, the Netherlands and the UK.